delight-dev/delight-dev.github.io/Tutorials/Designer.md

      TextMeshPro
    ```

+   If you get XmlParseErrors at this point, it's because the Designer needs to reparsed:

+3. Press "Rebuild All" on the Delight Window (accessible through the menu `Window->Delight`).

 Then you can open the Delight Designer through the button *Open Designer* in the Delight window or by manually opening and running the `Delight\Content\Scenes\DelightDesigner.unity` scene.